Chapter 2.43 RCW

 Severability1989 c 358: See note following RCW 2.43.010.

-(2) Before any person serving as an interpreter for the court or agency begins to interpret, the appointing authority shall require the interpreter to state the interpreter's name on the record and whether the interpreter is a certified or registered interpreter.
-If the interpreter is not a certified or registered interpreter, the interpreter must submit the interpreter's qualifications on the record.
+(2) Subject to other processes permitted by statute or regulation, before any person serving as an interpreter for the court or agency begins to interpret, the judicial or presiding officer shall require the interpreter to state the interpreter's name on the record and whether the interpreter is a credentialed interpreter.
+If the interpreter is not a credentialed interpreter, the interpreter must be qualified on the record.

 NOTES: